DhruvGajera9022/Social-Media-App/README.md

 $ npm run test:cov
 ```

-## Deployment

-When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
-Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.

 ## Environment Setup

 Create a `.env` file in the root directory with the following variables: